laravel/docs/authorization.md

 <a name="methods-without-models"></a>
 ### Methods Without Models

 Some policy methods only receive the currently authenticated user and not an instance of the model they authorize.
-This situation is most common when authorizing `view` or `create` actions.
-For example, if you are creating a blog, you may wish to check if a user is authorized to view or create any posts at all.
+This situation is most common when authorizing `create` actions.
+For example, if you are creating a blog, you may wish to check if a user is authorized to create any posts at all.

-When defining policy methods that will not receive a model instance, such as a `create` method, you should suffix the methods with `Any`:
+When defining policy methods that will not receive a model instance, such as a `create` method, it will not receive a model instance.
+Instead, you should define the method as only expecting the authenticated user:

     /**
      * Determine if the given user can create posts.